Growth downgrade for China 'very likely' on Covid surge: IMF chief

 For now, the country has to adjust its Covid policy, such as by being more targeted with restrictions and boosting vaccinations, especially to elderly populations.
 There is also a need to use more antiviral treatments, Georgieva added.

+"In other words, retool the health system towards treating people rather than isolating, which has been the case for the last years," she said.

+Global economic leaders last week hailed China's move away from its hardline virus strategy, with hopes that relaxation would also help to shore up a world economy struggling with fallout from the pandemic and Russia's invasion of Ukraine.

-With 2023 set to be a "very difficult year" as well, she reiterated that the likelihood of further downgrades in IMF growth projections will be "high."
+With 2023 set to be a "very difficult year" as well, Georgieva reiterated that the likelihood of further downgrades in IMF growth projections will be "high."

 Apart from challenges in China, the US and European Union are also expected to slow simultaneously, with projections for half of the European Union to be in recession next year, she said.